replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 ---

-We're going to continue playing the role of the customer who had a failing preflight check for the Harbor registry.
+We're going to continue playing the role of the customer who had a failing preflight check for the Slackernews registry.
 Let's also assume that the customer decided to increase the capacity of the cluster and is ready to perform the installation.